yunojuno/elasticsearch-django/README.rst

 An aside on the mechanics of the ``auto_sync`` process, which is hooked up using Django's ``post_save`` and ``post_delete`` model signals.
 ES supports partial updates to documents that already exist, and we make a fundamental assumption about indexing models - that **if you pass the ``update_fields`` kwarg to a ``model.save`` method call, then you are performing a partial update**, and this will be propagated to ES as a partial update only.

-To this end, we have two methods for generating the model's JSON representation - ``as_search_document``, which should return a dict that represents the entire object; and ``as_search_document_update``, which takes the ``update_fields`` kwarg, and should return a dict that contains just the fields that are being updated.
+To this end, we have two methods for generating the model's JSON representation - ``as_search_document``, which should return a dict that represents the entire object; and ``as_search_document_update``, which takes the ``update_fields`` kwarg.
+This method handler two partial update 'strategies', defined in the ``SEARCH_SETTINGS``, 'full' and 'partial'.
+The default 'full' strategy simply proxies the ``as_search_document`` method - i.e. partial updates are treated as a full document update.
+The 'partial' strategy is more intelligent - it will map the update_fields specified to the field names defined in the index mapping files.
+If a field name is passed into the save method but is not in the mapping file, it is ignored.
+In addition, if the underlying Django model field is a related object, a ``ValueError`` will be raised, as we cannot serialize this automatically.
+In this scenario, you will need to override the method in your subclass - see the code for more details.

 To better understand this, let us say that we have a model (``MyModel``) that is configured to be included in an index called ``myindex``.
 If we save an object, without passing ``update_fields``, then this is considered a full document update, which triggers the object's ``index_search_document`` method: